dinakaranonline/blog/_posts/2020-10-11-5-Key-Takeaways-from-book-Grit-by-Angela-Duckworth.md

 - Parable of building bricklayers can be best explained to relate to the idea of purpose

-Person 1: I'm laying bricks
+- Person 1: I'm laying bricks
-Person 2: I'm building a church
+- Person 2: I'm building a church
-Person 3: I'm building the house of God.
+- Person 3: I'm building the house of God

 Different perspective of the work and effort that we put elevates the purpose and make us more gritty